LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 There is precedent: in 1901 Emil Jellinek named a car after his daughter Mercedez, dooming every Spanish woman with that name since to explain that they are not named after a car; the car is named after them ([reference](https://en.wikipedia.org/wiki/Mercedes-Benz)).
 But really, in this day and age I think the founders should have known better.
-Worse, the Julia language is named after no-one ([reference](https://docs.julialang.org/en/v1/manual/faq/)).
+The Julia language isn't even named after anyone ([reference](https://docs.julialang.org/en/v1/manual/faq/)).
 Could they not have chosen a less inconvenient name?

 [julia_name]: https://www.babycenter.com/baby-names-julia-2368.htm